Daily Living and Skills Development Services for Adults

 Both programs use individualized treatment planning process to identify the goal areas the client and field staff will focus on to build independence.
 Staff is carefully matched to the client by the supervisor.
 The treatment plan is reviewed and revised quarterly to ensure progress is being made.

 Supervisors and field staff are trained in crisis intervention and CPR/First Aid.
-In addition to these training’s, case managers are provided with quality clinical supervision and training opportunities intended to build their knowledge of the latest practices in working with adults who have mental health challenges.
+In addition to these trainings, staff are provided with quality clinical supervision and training opportunities intended to build their knowledge of the latest practices in working with adults who have mental health challenges.

 Active MaineCare insurance coverage